 The Jetovator will literally thrust you into the air from a water takeoff.
 You can fly up to 50 to 60 feet off the water’s surface.

-If you're not sure what that means, you'll have the opportunity to see several on display and in action during the upcoming ExpoSsure sportsmen's and outdoor recreation shows in Eugene, Roseburg, Medford and Anderson.
-The new and innovative Hydro Circus from NorCal Jetovator will be performing their new live shows in the Aqua Drome.
-This is the only show of its kind on the west coast and only the second show in the entire country.
-This cutting-edge watersport is sure to amaze and awe.
+If you’re not sure what that means, you’ll have the opportunity to see the Jetovator on display and in action during the upcoming ExpoSure sportsmens and outdoor recreation shows in Eugene, Roseburg, Medford and Anderson.
+The Jetovator will be demonstrated in the Aqua Drome, a large water tank.

 The Jetovator is the creation of Dan Piazza and Rob Innes, the owners of Innespace Productions, a Redding company.
 Nor-Cal Jetovator, a business that is based at Bridge Bay Resort at Shasta Lake, will be displaying and operating the watercraft at the outdoor shows.